-Interesting enough, Arezzo joined the Tuscany “touristic revolution” only in the last few years.
-It used to live only of agriculture and handcraft.
+Interestingly enough, Arezzo joined the Tuscany “touristic revolution” only in the last few years.
+It used to live only in agriculture and handicraft.

 Arezzo is somehow still off the beaten path and if you are looking for more of a local experience then it can be the best town to stay in Tuscany.

-It has still that nice local feeling that places as Siena has somehow lost.
+It has still that nice local feeling that places such as Siena have somehow lost.

-How can you not fall in love for Piazza del Campo and the whole historic centre around Siena?
+How can you not fall in love with Piazza del Campo and the whole historic centre of Siena?

 In fact, it has been added to the UNESCO World Heritage Site list.

-Siena has also probably the oldest horse race in the world, the Palio, that started in the medieval time and still runs on the 2nd of July and the 16th of August.
+Siena has also probably the oldest horse race in the world, the Palio, which started in medieval times and still runs on the 2nd of July and the 16th of August.

 This is the race that stops the nation.
 Everyone in Italy is in front of the TV, watching this crazy event where the horse wins, doesn’t matter if the jockey is still riding it.